NikiforovAll/channels-composition-and-otel/README.md

-# System.Threading.Channels Composition and OpenTelemetry
+# System.Threading.Channels Composition and OpenTelemetry.
+Job Offloading Pattern

 The project demonstrates how to build an in-memory pipeline that allows to offload long-running tasks.
-As result, we have an improve user experience because the result is returned as soon as a task is scheduled.
+As a result, we have an improved user experience because the result is returned as soon as a task is scheduled.

 ```csharp
 app.MapPost(